-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils Assessments (inc. NELI) and observations indicate significantly

-1 improved oral language among disadvantaged pupils.
+Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils Assessments (inc. NELI) and observations indicate significantly improved oral language among disadvantaged pupils.
 This will have a direct impact on reading and writing and be evidenced by KS2 outcomes that are at least in line with NA for all other children.
 Improved reading attainment among disadvantaged pupils at the end of KS2.
 KS2 reading outcomes in 2024/25 show that more than 78% of disadvantaged pupils met the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 KS2 maths outcomes in 2024/25 show that more than 78% of disadvantaged pupils met the expected standard.
 Improved writing attainment among disadvantaged pupils at the end of KS2 KS2 writing outcomes in 2024/25 show that more than 78% of disadvantaged pupils met the expected standard.
 Combined attainment at KS2 is in line with NA for all pupils, particularly disadvantaged children.
 Combined attainment in RWM is at least in line with NA for all groups.
-Improved attainment among secondary disadvantaged students through targeted subject intervention and prevention Cycle 3 outcomes show that an increased number of disadvantaged students have a percentile rank greater than 31% Y11 disadvantaged pupil outcomes will move closer to the overall progress figure Academy data shows that more than 70% of disadvantaged pupils met the expected homework standard Significant reduction in any sanctions which reduce contact in learning time To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from pupil and parent feedback, staff observations, reduction in reported incidents on CPOMs a significant increase in participation in enrichment activities, particularly among disadvantaged pupils An increase in referrals to external specialist services to support students well being An increase of referrals from staff for disadvantaged pupils
+Improved attainment among secondary disadvantaged students through targeted subject intervention and prevention Cycle 3 outcomes show that disadvantaged students have a percentile rank greater than 31% Y11 disadvantaged pupil outcomes will move closer to the overall progress figure Academy data shows that more than 70% of disadvantaged pupils met the expected homework standard Significant reduction in any sanctions which reduce contact in learning time To achieve and sustain improved wellbeing for all pupils in our school, Sustained high levels of wellbeing from 2024/25 demonstrated by: particularly our disadvantaged pupils. qualitative data from pupil and parent feedback, staff observations, number of incidents recorded on CPOMs reflects the proportion of need for disadvantaged pupils a significant increase in participation in enrichment activities, particularly among disadvantaged pupils An increase in referrals to external specialist services to support students well being An increase of referrals from staff for disadvantaged pupils